 If you are familiar with the Bells Mountain trail at Moulton Falls, near Yacolt, Washington, you will notice several similarities between these to trails.
 Both trails are traverse trails, about similar lengths.
 Both trails have a over a mile climb from respective trail heads (Tillamook Head and Moulton Falls).

 This trail is not as steep and demanding as the Bells Mountain trail climb.
-The mile and three quarters climb is fairly steady, with switchbacks, so generous that people have started taking shortcuts between the switchbacks.
+The mile and three quarters climb is fairly steady, with switchbacks.
+Some people have even been taking shortcuts between the switchbacks.
 The trail is more rugged than the Bells Mountain trail, with uneven, rocky and narrow passages.
-There are also many larger and smaller trees crossing the trail, you have to climb over or duck under the trees.
+There are also many larger and smaller trees crossing the trail.
+You would have to climb over or duck under the trees.

 Higher up, in the rain-forestry setting, at least when I hiked it in the mid-morning, the trail was muddy, wet and slippery.